#1 Way to Get Rid of Allergies Naturally and Feel Better

-Yes it’s that time of year again folks.
+Yes, it’s that time of year again folks.
 It’s allergy season!
-However, just because there’s “monsters” in the air, that doesn’t mean you have to suffer from them.
+However, just because there are “monsters” in the air, that doesn’t mean you have to suffer from them.
 Read below to learn about these natural remedies that help fight the different allergies you may encounter.

 Identify Your Allergy Triggers

 Before you can work on helping with allergy symptoms, you need to know exactly what is causing your symptoms.
 That is because many allergens can be avoided, so right away you have an easy way to help with seasonal allergies.
 Here are some helpful tips for identifying your allergy triggers.

 Types of Allergens

 In order to identify your different allergy triggers, you first need to understand what the possible allergens are.
 You may be someone that is relatively new to experiencing allergy attacks so you know you don’t feel well, but aren’t sure what is causing it.

 The following list includes some of the more common allergens that might be affecting you.
 Look closely at the list and think about when you might be coming across these allergens, either inside or outside your home.

 - Mold and mildew

 The next thing you should be aware of when you want to figure out where your allergy attacks are coming from is exactly what the symptoms are for allergy attacks.
 This helps you identify an allergy symptom as opposed to having a cold, flu, or another similar illness.
 Some signs and symptoms of allergies include: